olepoeschl/NQueensFAF/README.md

 [Latest Release](https://github.com/olepoeschl/NQueensFAF/releases/latest)<br>
 [Latest Nightly Build](https://github.com/olepoeschl/NQueensFAF/releases/tag/nightly)<br>
 For more releases visit the "Releases" section. <br>
-You can also use the following link to download a GUI Version of NQueensFAF: https://github.com/olepoeschl/NQueensFAF-GUI/releases/download/1.17/nqueensfaf.exe
+You can also use the following link to download a GUI Version of NQueensFAF:<br>
+https://github.com/olepoeschl/NQueensFAF-GUI/releases/download/1.17/nqueensfaf.exe

 # News